 For a popular chic look, try applying a flash of blue along the upper lash line.
 If you want to draw more attention to the eyes you have a few options like drawing a cat-eye in electric blue or a double rim look where you line the upper and lower lash lines or the inner waterline.
 Shading around black eyeliner with a pretty blue can also add more dimension for an edgy look.
 Another option is to line underneath the lower lash line in blue can look, which looks amazing especially if you have blue eyes.

 For blue eyes, it's recommended to avoid too much shadow and keep blue to your lash line only because the liner will make the blue in your eyes pop instead of being lost in blue shadow.

-A WASH OF BLUE The aim is to create a subtle, “water colour” wash of blue across the lid.
-Pick a hue that isn’t too bold and blend well to make sure the colour is evenly distributed across the entire lid area and into the crease.
+A WASH OF BLUE The aim is to create a subtle, “water color” wash of blue across the lid.
+Pick a hue that isn’t too bold and blend well to make sure the color is evenly distributed across the entire lid area and into the crease.
 You can take this wash right up to the brow bone, but be very careful because if your blue is too dark it can make eyes recede if it’s taken above the crease line.

 To add more definition, try tightlining over your wash along the upper lash line with a dark blue or black eyeliner.
 However, if you use black eyeliner, keep the line clean and precise without any added cat-wing.

 OUTER V ACCENT This technique is where shadow or eyeliner is used to sculpt or define the “Outer V” or outer edge of the eyes.
 The aim is to correct one’s eye shape or make the eyes look nearer or further apart.
 Like the eye crease, the location of one’s “Outer V” is different on everyone but here’s a general guide.